 - negotiate with your landlord by checking the validity of a ‘notice to quit’, or by referring you to specialist services

 - negotiate with your parents for an extension while we help you find suitable alternative accommodation

-- give information about your rights as a tenant and illegal evictions
+- give information about your rights as a tenant

 - give advice and put you in touch with money and debt advice specialists